 Apply for OSAP online at osap.gov.on.ca.

 Learn more about how to apply, and what is required.
-Additionally, our step-by-step guide can show you how.
+Additionally, our step-by-step How to Apply for OSAP Guide can show exactly how to complete each step correctly.

 If you have any required documents to submit, you can upload them directly to your OSAP account.
 Please note that we remain closed to the public.
 As such, any documents that are mailed to the Office of the Registrar will not be received at this time.